Site icon Compassion International Blog

 The name references the earthquakes that rock the city like the sway of a hammock, and it also shows how familiar hammocks are in the country.

-Hammocks are used constantly all over El Salvador, and the hammocks created in the country are known globally for their quality and beauty.
-They are traditionally hand-woven vertically between two poles and not made in a factory.
+Hammocks are common all over El Salvador.
+Hammocks created in the country are known globally for their quality and beauty.
+They’re hand-woven vertically between two poles and not made in a factory.

 Pottery

-El Salvador is renowned for its beautifully painted ceramics.
+El Salvador is known for its beautiful painted ceramics.
 Brought to El Salvador by Spanish settlers in the 18th century, the difficult technique is now passed down from generation to generation of artists.

 The colorful and intricate designs in vases, wall decorations, animal representations and religious statues make them truly beautiful.